liadgiladi/feedback-decision-transformer/README.md

 2. Run the provided script using the following command, specifying the game and pretrained agent name.
 This will result in the creation of a directory named 'dqn_feedback' containing the relevant ORACLE feedback output.

-### Execution
+### Execution:
 ```bash
 python augment_dataset_with_oracle_feedback_dopamine.py --game [GAME] --agent_name 'c51'
 ```

 ## Results
-All hyperparameters and logs of our runs can be viewed at our TODO project.
+You can access all the hyperparameters and logs for our experimental runs in our TODO project.
+Additionally, for more comprehensive information regarding the experiment configurations, including hyperparameters, setup, dataset details, and more, please consult the accompanying appendix PDF file.

 ## Citation